Manta Frequently Asked Questions:

 A: Each of the hexagons and round function buttons sends values from zero to around 210.
 This can be squished down to 0-127 for MIDI purposes.
 The sliders are high-resolution, with values from 0-4096.

-A: First edition Mantas don't have rubber feet, but you can buy some and put them on.
-2nd edition Mantas come with inset rubber feet.
+A: 2nd and later edition Mantas come with inset rubber feet.
 If they fall off, send me an email and I will send replacement feet.
+Attach them with superglue and they are much more robust.

 Q: Can I use two Mantas at once on the same computer?

 A: Yes.
-If using the Manta Max object, just make two instances of the manta object, and give them arguments with the serial numbers of the two mantas.
+If using the Manta Max object, just make two instances of the manta object, and send "connect" messages with serial numbers of the two mantas.

 Q: Do the sensors sense pressure?